Real Saffron – Origin, Authenticity, and Quality

-The crimson stigma of the Saffron flower (Crocus sativus) is one of the oldest and most expensive spices in the world, particularly those varieties internationally recognised for their quality.
-We are confident our Paradis Saffron is the finest Saffron available, due the history of its cultivation, and our analysis of its active molecules and ingredients.
+The crimson stigma of the Saffron flower (Crocus sativus) is one of the oldest and most expensive spices in the world, particularly those varieties internationally recognized for their quality.
+We are confident our Paradis Saffron is the finest and highest quality Saffron available, due the history of its cultivation, and our analysis of its active molecules and ingredients.
 It is certainly the finest Persian Saffron and the highest grade commercially available.
 Unfortunately, much of the Saffron Industry is subject to fraud and alteration of saffron origin.

 Chemical fingerprints confirm the extent of Saffron fraud (2016)

 Over the past few years, the media have been reporting this fraudulent activity, but until now there were barely any analytical tools that could be used to detect the fraud.
-Researchers have created a new strategy to determine the true authenticity of Saffron based on metabolomics, or in other words, the chemical fingerprints of foods.
+Researchers have created a new strategy to determine the true authenticity of saffron based on metabolomics, or in other words, the chemical fingerprints of foods.

-The new technique allows for three types of Saffron to be defined: one which is certified with the Protected Designation of Origin (PDO) from La Mancha or Aragon, another which is grown and packaged in Spain (does not have the PDO certificate) and a third category which is packaged as ‘Spanish Saffron’ but, despite its name, is of unknown origin (although most likely packaged in Spain).
+The new technique allows for three types of saffron to be defined: one which is certified with the Protected Designation of Origin (PDO) from La Mancha or Aragon, another which is grown and packaged in Spain (does not have the PDO certificate) and a third category which is packaged as ‘Spanish Saffron’ but, despite its name, is of unknown origin (although most likely packaged in Spain).
 With these possibilities, scientists from the UCT Prague collected 44 commercial “Spanish” Saffron samples to test the authenticity of what’s stated in the product labels.

 Their findings, published in the journal Food Chemistry, revealed that more than 50% of Spanish Saffron samples were fraudulent; 26 products labelled as ‘Spanish Saffron’ were neither grown nor processed in Spain.